2019 AIS Prevention Plan Priorities

 - Monitor Existing Invasive Vegetation.
 Biennially evaluate known infestations of curly-leaf pondweed.
 Monitor native vegetation known to frequently co-exist with serious invasives, especially those stands near invasive entry points.

 - Early Detection at High-Risk Accesses.
-Expand significantly “sentry” early detection at public accesses and private resort, campground, and marina accesses.
-Develop a sentry mentoring program using MAISRC Detectors as coaches and identification experts.
+Expand sentry early detection to cover all public and private accesses.
+Support the access sentries using AIS Detectors as coaches and identification experts.